crs4/pydoop/docs/pydoop_script.rst

   pydoop script --num-reducers 0 -t '' lowercase.py hdfs_input hdfs_output

-Note that:

-#. we want a map-only job, so we set the number of reducers to 0
+Note that we want a map-only job, so we set the number of reducers to 0.

-#. we want each output value to be written as a line of text.
-Getting
-   this behavior in a pipes job is a bit tricky, because TextOutputFormat --- Hadoop's default output format that writes tab-separated key/value pairs --- will force the key/value separator to be a tab character if ``mapred.textoutputformat.separator`` is set to the empty string.
-   To get rid of the leading tab, you have to set ``mapred.output.key.class`` to ``org.apache.hadoop.io.NullWritable``: pydoop script does this automatically when you specify an empty separator.

 Word Counting